swiftsoul-moonMaker/Essentia-service/README.md

 ## Notes

-- The `_extract_features` function in `app/main.py` is deliberately
+- The `_extract_features` function in `app/main.py` uses Essentia's
-  minimal and only computes a simple energy feature.
-Extend this with your actual Essentia-based feature extraction pipeline.
+  `MusicExtractor` to derive tempo, key/mode, MFCCs, HPCP, spectral descriptors, loudness, danceability, tags (if models are available), and a deterministic embedding vector assembled from those features.
 - In-memory job storage is fine for development; for production, replace `_JOBS` with a durable store (SQL/NoSQL/Redis, etc.).
 - If you intend to consume this from an existing app, configure the base